 The Company has established additional procedures in order to administer this Policy in an efficient and effective manner, to facilitate compliance with laws prohibiting insider trading, and to avoid the appearance of impropriety.

-Members of the Company's Board of Directors ("Directors"), executive officers who are required to file reports under Section 16 of the Securities Exchange Act (each, an "Section 16 Reporting Officer") and other members of Aon's Policy and Governance Team (together with the Section 16 Reporting Officers, "Executives") are subject to additional mandatory restrictions and pre-approval procedures, as set forth below, and Directors and Executives are subject to short-swing liability rules and Securities and Exchange Commission (the "SEC") reporting requirements.
+Members of the Company's Board of Directors ("Directors"), executive officers who are required to file reports under Section 16 of the Securities Exchange Act (each, a "Section 16 Reporting Officer") and certain other members of senior management as determined by the Chief Executive Officer and General Counsel (together with the Section 16 Reporting Officers, "Executives") are subject to additional mandatory restrictions and pre-approval procedures, as set forth below, and Directors and Section 16 Reporting Officers are subject to short-swing liability rules and Securities and Exchange Commission (the "SEC") reporting requirements.
 The Law Department has informed all Directors and Executives of these requirements.

-Directors and Executives, as well as family members and controlled entities of such persons, may not engage in any transaction in Aon securities without first obtaining pre-clearance of the transaction from Aon's General Counsel, regardless of one's possession of material, nonpublic information.
-Those subject to pre-clearance requirements must complete a "Request for Approval to Conduct Transactions in Shares of Aon plc" form (available from the Corporate Secretary's office) and submit it to the General Counsel at least two business days in advance of the proposed transaction.
-The General Counsel is under no obligation to approve a transaction submitted for pre-clearance, and may determine not to permit the transaction.
+Directors and Executives, as well as Family Members and controlled entities of such persons, may not engage in any transaction in Aon securities without first obtaining preclearance of the transaction from Aon's General Counsel, regardless of one's possession of material nonpublic information.
+Those subject to pre-clearance requirements must complete a "Request for Approval to Conduct Transactions in Sharesof Aon plc" form (available from the Corporate Secretary's office) and submit it to the General Counsel at least two business days in advance of the proposed transaction.
+The General Counsel is under no obligation to approve a transaction submitted for pre-clearance and may determine not to permit the transaction.
 If a person seeks pre-clearance and permission to transact is denied, then he or she should refrain from initiating any transaction in Aon securities and should not inform any other person of the restriction.